rav3nous/Kriti_Register_Agent-Central-Manager-System-/README.md

 Central agent invokes the register agent whenever a new registration event is detected in the Kriti app.

 Register agent processes, validates, and confirms the registration, updating app status and notifying relevant services as needed.

+# Directions for testing
+at the root add .env file which has the openai api key
+to load variables from .env -> pip install dotenv to run the agent, navigate to the agents folder and run- python manager_agent.py the conversation starts in the terminal to view the conversations go to the log.txt file in the agents folder.